 - Individual (Health & Happiness)

-Using the SiD stack and the ELSIA relationship system one can prevent developing systems that improve specific domains, but externalize issues to other key areas.
+Using the SiD stack and the ELSI relationship system one can prevent developing systems that improve specific domains, but externalize issues to other key areas.

 ELSI can be represented in various ways.
 The ELSI4 stack (below) is effective at communicating the causal relationship between the different categories, with the most goal oriented (happiness) at the top, and the most fundamental requirement at the bottom (energy), with the necessary bridging categories in between.
 ELSI4 can be used for communication and as a handy mental tool.
 ELSI8 (further below) is used for scanning area of interests, indicator development, and spectrum brainstorming.